 By consolidating all contracts into one centralized location, businesses can achieve greater visibility into their contractual obligations, reduce the risk of breaching contracts, and save time and effort spent on contract administration.

 Now let's look at some contract migration tips and best practices to ensure successful migration of legacy contracts.

 Best Practices for Successful Legacy Contracts Migration

 There are a lot of contract management challenges legal teams run into without a proper system in place to manage them all—especially if you have a huge client base.
-Here’s how to prepare for contract migration such that it works for your organization and allows you to migrate all your contracts to a trusted CLM as seamlessly as possible, without any data loss.
+Here are some contract migration tips to migrate all your contracts to a trusted CLM as seamlessly as possible, without any data loss.

 1. Organize inventory

 Before making any solid decisions about how best to approach contract migration, consider sitting down with stakeholders like your finance team, sales team, and external counsels on what kind of reports they want to see.

 For example, you might only care about a few pieces of information for employment agreements (such as Start Date and Annual Salary).
 However, if you’re dealing with MSA, you will need to capture a lot of information (Governing Law, Contract Value, Products sold).
 It’s important to get specifics like these down so that your contract migration strategy makes sense for everyone that will be dealing with these contracts.